Project Title

 Website

-Through its Building Healthy Communities priority area, NYSHealth has supported neighborhood-level approaches to improve access to healthy, affordable food and to activate spaces to encourage more physical activity.
+Through its Building Healthy Communities priority area, NYHealth has supported neighborhood-level approaches to improve access to healthy, affordable food and to activate spaces to encourage more physical activity.

-Under this grant, TYTHEdesign will assist DOHMH in strengthening current projects and programming focused on healthy living in the East Harlem community.
-It will develop and share tools, materials, and other resources to help residents and neighborhood partners build their capacity to maintain community initiatives.
-TYTHEdesign will create a health action toolkit to share best practices with East Harlem residents for advocating for continued policy change, as well as be a guide to help other communities adopt successful strategies.
-It will also help build out a community engagement almanac with DOHMH that offers guidelines and case studies for the community to stay engaged in biking, walking, and other local health projects.
-Finally, it will develop resources to help local government agencies and community-based organizations address common challenges to sustaining community engagement and advancing policy changes in support of healthy neighborhoods.
+Under this grant, TYTHEdesign assisted DOHMH in strengthening current projects and programming focused on healthy living in the East Harlem community.
+It developed and shared tools, materials, and other resources to help residents and neighborhood partners build their capacity to maintain community initiatives.
+TYTHEdesign created a health action toolkit to share best practices with East Harlem residents for advocating for continued policy change, as well as be a guide to help other communities adopt successful strategies.
+It also helped build out a community engagement almanac with DOHMH that offers guidelines and case studies for the community to stay engaged in biking, walking, and other local health projects.
+Finally, it developed resources to help local government agencies and community-based organizations address common challenges to sustaining community engagement and advancing policy changes in support of healthy neighborhoods.